 |10 Cloverfield Lane||90%||7.3||108.3||No||No|

 Our Canadian friends can start singing songs of pride and joy (or the national anthem, perhaps?) when it comes to movies.
 Not only did they dominate on that end, it was a complete and utter blowout.
 The following graph should help visualize what we mean:

 In a previous article, we noted that American Netflix is perhaps one of the worst Netflix regions for top-rated movies.
+Rightsholders have far too many options to shop around their content to, so top movies may appear on Netflix, Hulu, or hit the NBC airwaves at prime TV guide time slots.
 This remains the case for new hit films as well.
 But Canada’s strong showing for grabbing up new movies was new in our data this time around and hints at something interesting regarding licensing deals there.
 It perhaps suggests that Netflix has an easier time procuring licensing deals for new release movies in Canada than anywhere else in the world.
 Whatever is happening in Canada, it’s clearly the place to go if you want the top-rated new release movies.

 Where to Watch Top New TV Shows on Netflix

 Television programming is a bit different on Netflix.
 Most new television shows do not run concurrently on Netflix unless they are a Netflix-branded original show.
 Netflix has pushed heavily on that end, creating a large number of their own branded TV shows with a wide release in most of their territories.
 They are also working toward having more concurrent programming with other networks, including the new CBS revamp of Star Trek.
 Most new shows that do end up on Netflix that don’t carry the Netflix logo typically make it there only after the first full season or several seasons have aired.
 The following top new TV shows from 2015 and 2016 are available on Netflix in some aspect: